 When a person is attacked by an aggressive dog, the experience is often terrifying.
 Victims may be left with devastating injuries, both physical and emotional.
 They also may face mounting medical bills and other costs and expenses relating to the attack.
 Unfortunately, dog bite attacks are not an uncommon occurrence.
 Each day, approximately 1,000 people have to go to the emergency room as a result of a dog bite.
 Children are especially at risk, constituting 60 percent of all dog attacks.
 South Carolina holds dog bite owners liable if their dog attacks or bites another person.

 After such a frightening incident, victims and their families are often unsure of what to do next.
-Fortunately, an experienced attorney can help guide you through this process.
+Fortunately, an experienced South Carolina personal injury lawyer can help guide you through this process.
 Victims may be entitled to compensation for their injuries, lost income, and pain and suffering.
 At Shelly Leeke Law Firm, we help dog bite victims get the compensation they deserve for injuries and damages sustained in a dog bite attack.

 What Potential Injuries Can Arise From a Dog Bite Attack?